 Project Partner: NREL has a strong research effort in fuel cell catalyst development which includes: metal alloy WCR, ALD, sputtering; physical and chemical modification of fuel cell catalyst support; synthesis of advanced carbon materials; electrochemical testing and cycling; physical characterization of materials; fuel cell assembly and testing.

-Key Member: Dr. Chunmei Ban is an expert in… and will provide…
+Key Member: Dr. Chunmei Ban is staff scientist of the Center of Chemistry and Materials Science at the National Renewable Energy Laboratory (NREL).
+Dr. Ban’s expertise in the study of nanostructured materials has been instrumental in successfully implementing DOE-funded projects including Nanostructured Metal Oxide and high-energy electrode materials for lithium-ion batteries.
+Dr. Ban has also work with Dr. Branden Kappes for three years on the design and synthesis nanostructure materials for next-generation Li-ion batteries.
+He will be responsible for systematically studying electrochemical properties of solid-state Li-ion battery and characterization of the proposed hybrid power system.

+NREL is equipped with an electrochemical laboratory that houses several multichannel potentiostat-galvanostats for data acquisition and computerized electronic control of voltages and currents delivered to electrochemical test cells, and electrochemical analysis station for characterizing and analysis of electrochemical properties.
+There are capabilities for full coin cell fabrication, including Argon-filled glove-box, a film applicator, compressor and crimper to conduct cycling at elevated temperatures.

 Key Member: Dr. Steven Christensen is an expert in catalyst characterization and will support process feedback for the optimization of the DMFC components.

 Key Member: Dr. Katherine Hurst is an expert in material synthesis and will perform catalyst synthesis and GO formation and modification.